 This data set was donated to the UCI collection by John Tromp.
 The task is to classify from legal 8-ply positions of a connect-4 game whether the player wins or loses.
-We excluded the 3rd class of draw from the original data set as well as nominal variables with fewer than 10 instances for a particular nominal value.
+We excluded the 3rd class of draw from the original data set as well as nominal variables with fewer than 10 instances for any of their values.